Immigration Restriction League

 The league was founded in Boston, and soon had branches in New York, Chicago, and San Francisco.
 It attracted hundreds of prominent scholars and philanthropists and other establishment figures, mostly from the New England social and academic elite.
 An umbrella group, the National Association of Immigration Restriction Leagues was created in 1896, and one of the founders of the original League, Prescott F. Hall, served as its general secretary from 1896 until his death in 1921.

-The League used books, pamphlets, meetings, and numerous newspaper and journal articles to promote their campaign of anti-immigrationism and eugenics.
-As the first American anti-immigrant think tank, The League also started to employ lobbyists in Washington after 1900 and built a broad anti-immigrant coalition consisting of patriotic societies, farmers' associations, Southern and New England legislators, and eugenicists who supported the League's goals.
+The League used books, pamphlets, meetings, and numerous newspaper and journal articles to promote their campaign of anti-immigration and eugenics.
+As the first American anti-immigrant think tank, the League also started to employ lobbyists in Washington after 1900 and built a broad anti-immigrant coalition consisting of patriotic societies, farmers' associations, Southern and New England legislators, and eugenicists who supported the League's goals.

-Active in lobbying for the passage of what became the Immigration Act of 1917, The League disbanded after Hall's death in 1921.
+Active in lobbying for the passage of what became the Immigration Act of 1917, the League disbanded after Hall's death in 1921.